Fair Market Value (FMV): What Is It and How Do You Calculate It?

 4. Use an online home value estimator (HVE)

-If you want a ballpark idea about your home’s current fair market value, you can use an online home value estimator.
+If you want a ballpark idea about your home’s current FMV, you can use an online home value estimator.
 This method uses data based on your specific address, market conditions, and home sale transactions in your area to determine a value range.
 While this won’t be as comprehensive as a CMA or an appraiser’s report, it will inform you how your home’s value generally compares to others in the neighborhood.

 Start researching your property by trying HomeLight’s Home Value Estimator.
 Just enter your address and answer a few basic questions to see an estimated value range for your home.